 - headspace Warrnambool is managed by Brophy Family and Youth Services

-The establishment of a headspace satellite service in central Portland, administered by headspace Warrnambool, will provide those direct and much needed services for local young people,” said Leanne Beagley, CEO of Western Victoria PHN.
+“The establishment of a headspace service in Portland, administered by Brophy Family & Youth Services will provide those direct and much needed funds for critical services for local young people,” said Leanne Beagley, CEO of Western Victoria PHN.